linklab-uva/robotlearning/_lectures/07lec.md

 ---
 type: lecture
 date: 2024-02-08Tx:xx:xx+4:30
-title: Lecture 7 - Linear State Estimation
+title: Lecture 7 - Linear State Estimation and Kalman Gain

 # optional
 # please use /static_files/notes directory to store notes
-thumbnail: /static_files/thumbnails/lec07.jpeg
+thumbnail: /static_files/thumbnails/lec08.png

 # optional
-tldr: "3.2 from notes"
+tldr: "3.2 and 3.3 from notes"

 # optional
 # set it to true if you dont want this lecture to appear in the updates section